matteocorti/check_ssl_cert/README.md

                                    cert example: 'X-Check-Ssl-Cert: Foobar=1' -d,--debug                      Produce debugging output (can be
                                    specified more than once)
-      --dane                       Verify that valid DANE records exist (since OpenSSL 1.1.0)
+      --default-format             Print the default output format and exit --dane                       Verify that valid DANE records exist (since OpenSSL 1.1.0)
       --dane 211                   Verify that a valid DANE-TA(2) SPKI(1)